tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 image(monalisa, 0,0)
 {% endhighlight %}

-As with the previous sketch, we will be drawing the processed version in the empty blue space on the right.
+As with the previous sketch, we will be rendering a processed version in the empty blue space on the right.

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-setup.png" />